Five Things You Must Know About Using Urea Fertilizers

 Other chemical compounds have been used as popular fertilizers over the last century.
 Ammonium nitrate (N2H4O3.) is one such compound and has an NPK rating of 34-0-0.
 Urea, on the other hand, has an NPK grade of 46-0-0, making it more economical to transport.
 Ninety percent of synthetic urea produced now is for fertilizers.

 2. Impurities and Improper Use of Urea Fertilizers Can Damage Plants

 A common impurity in urea fertilizers is biuret (C2H5N3O2), which can be broken-down in soil but does so over a long period of time, and is phytotoxic during the process.

 As with any source of nitrogen, urea itself can damage plants: nitrogen impairs or completely impedes seed germination, and too much nitrogen can give crops a “burn.”

-The first step in making the nitrogen in urea (CH4N2O) available to plants is in converting it to either ammonia (NH3) or ammonium ions (NH4+) and bicarbonate ions (HCO3−).
+The first step in making the nitrogen in urea (CH4N2O) available to plants is by converting it to either ammonia (NH3) or ammonium ions (NH4+) and bicarbonate ions (HCO3−).
 Naturally-occurring soil bacteria—broadly-called ammonia-oxidizing bacteria (AOB)—accomplish this rapidly with the enzyme urease.